fmechant/chrono/README.md

 ## Concepts and terminology

-When you work with this library, it is important to understand the concepts and the terminology used.
+Some important concepts and terminology to understand.

 ### Moment